hberginc/wine_ratings_data_analysis/README.md

 ## Motivation
-As a self-proclaimed Oenophile, analyzing the data collected by wine experts from [WineEnthusiast](https://www.winemag.com/), allows me to dive into the subjective subject of wine ratings.
+As a self-proclaimed Oenophile, analyzing the data collected by wine experts from [WineEnthusiast](https://www.winemag.com/), allows me to dive into the subjective topic of wine ratings.
 Ratings can help guide consumers to spend their money on wine that has verified and quantified quality without needed to test it themselves.
 This key advertising strategy has launched a series of tasting events, social media rating apps, along with wine competitions.
 Wine consumption continues to increase drastically, and as such, exploring the use of the rating system is a key aspect to moving forward in the wine industry.

 ## About this Data
 * The initial visual of this data provids a total of thirteen columns.
 Of these thirteen, the following 5 columns anticipate the most interet with my Data Analysis.